There are a few places in the Bible where spirit, soul and body are all three mentioned:

 Not easy to pinpoint

-However, a close look to the way in which the words soul and spirit are used in the Scriptures, reveals that it is not easy to pinpoint their exact meaning.
+However, a closer look to the way in which the words soul and spirit are used in the Scriptures, reveals that it is not easy to pinpoint their exact meaning.
 Sometimes the word ‘soul’ refers to the part of the human being that will live on in eternity as in Matthew 10:28: “And do not fear those who kill the body but cannot kill the soul.
-Rather fear him who can destroy both soul and body in hell.
-And in the Great Commandment, we are taught to love God with all of our soul” (Matthew 22:37).
+Rather fear him who can destroy both soul and body in hell“.
+And in the Great Commandment, we are taught to “love God with all of our soul” (Matthew 22:37).
 The word spirit is not mentioned in these verses; yet they address our relationship to God, not to fellow men.

 It seems that God did not find it important to give us a clear definition of the two words.
-Even though a distinction is made between spirit in soul in 1 Thessalonians 5:23 and Hebrews 4:12, it does not become exactly clear what the distinction implies.
+Even though a distinction is made between spirit and soul in 1 Thessalonians 5:23 and Hebrews 4:12, it does not become exactly clear what the distinction implies.
 The most important thing we need to remember is that the part of us which is referred to as soul or spirit, needs regeneration by God’s Spirit.
 Without the Spirit’s work in us, we are dead and unable to know God and unable to understand his word.